refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 The first way is adding a delete button on each row since refine doesn't automatically add one, so we have to update our `<PostList>` component to add a `<DeleteButton>` for each record.

-We are going to add new cell to the "Actions" column to show delete button on each row.
+We are going to add new cell to the `Actions` column to show delete button on each row.

 ```tsx title="src/pages/list.tsx"